9 Things to Do in Lucca When You’re Not Bike Riding | Lucca Cycling Club

 3. Tour the Marble Mines

 Marble has been an integral part of Italian history, from the time of Rome through to the Renaissance to today.
 Where did it all come from?
-It came from Carrara, just to the north of Lucca in the Apuan Alps.
+Carrara, just to the north of Lucca in the Apuan Alps.

 The Roman Forum, Michelangelo’s David, the aforementioned Leaning Tower of Pisa, and countless other landmark works were hewn from the gleaming alabaster quarried from the mountains around Lucca.